ObolNetwork/obol-docs/docs/sec/overview.md

 - A solidity audit of the Obol Manager Contracts.

+- An audit and security assessment of Charon by [Quantstamp](https://quantstamp.com/) - in progress and expected completion by Q4 2023

 ## Security focused documents

 - A [threat model](./threat_model) for a DV middleware client like charon.